 Blanche asked if Cohn was induced or put under pressure to plead guilty, and he agrees.

-Comb claims he made false statements to be loyal to Trump.
+Cohn claims he made false statements to be loyal to Trump.

 He admits to the jury he lied under oath during his 2017 testimony before Congress.

-I think we should get into a lot of that now.
+He admits, you know, with meeting all these federal officials, I think we should get into a lot of that now.

-I mean, there's a it's still going ongoing.
+I mean, it's still ongoing.

-But I mean, this was not a good day for Alvin Bragg.
+But, I mean, this was not a good day for Alvin Bragg.

-Oh, and the former third highest ranking member of the weaponized Department of Justice of your president Joe Biden.
+Oh, and the former third highest ranking member of the weaponized Department of Justice of your president, Joe Biden.

 I mean, it really, I mean, they just totally undermine Michael Cohn's credibility.

-Here's the he's the star witness.
+But with that, the case, he's the star witness.

-And the other star witness Stormy didn't do particularly well either.
+And the other star witness, Stormy, didn't do particularly well either.

 Talked a lot about salacious material.

-It's uh irrelevant and immaterial.
+It's irrelevant and immaterial.

 Why the judge let that in?